-MAT4110 – Introduction to numerical analysis
+MAT4110 – Introduction to Numerical Analysis

 The course gives insight into theory and algorithms for fundamental mathematical problems associated with systems of equations, optimization, and approximation of functions.
 There are many applications, for example, the representation of geometry, images, and more generally large data sets.
 Applications in various areas of the natural sciences are an essential part of the course.
 The subject assumes familiarity with linear algebra and calculus of several variables.

-After completing the course you will have knowledge of:
+After completing the course you

-- important numerical methods.
-This includes strategies both for constructing methods and analyzing them, often with the help of linear algebra;
+- will have knowledge of important numerical methods, including strategies both for constructing methods and analyzing them, often with the help of linear algebra

-- the limitations of various mathematical approximations and the effect of computer rounding errors;
+- will have knowledge of the limitations of various mathematical approximations and the effect of computer rounding errors

-- some concrete methods for solving various kinds of equation systems and non-linear optimization problems and methods for approximating functions with the help of simpler functions, such as polynomials, piecewise polynomials, and trigonometric functions.
+- will have knowledge of some concrete methods for solving various kinds of equation systems and non-linear optimization problems and methods for approximating functions with the help of simpler functions, such as polynomials, piecewise polynomials, and trigonometric functions

-- effective programming of numerical methods;
+- you will master effective programming of numerical methods

+Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-- 10 credits overlap with MAT3110 – Introduction to numerical analysis
+- 10 credits overlap with MAT3110 – Introduction to Numerical Analysis.

-- 10 credits overlap with MAT-IN3110 – Introduction to numerical analysis (continued)
+- 10 credits overlap with MAT-IN3110 – Introduction to numerical analysis (continued).

-- 5 credits overlap with MAT-INF2360 – Applications of Linear Algebra (discontinued)
+- 5 credits overlap with MAT-INF2360 – Applications of Linear Algebra (discontinued).

-The form of examination will be announced by the teaching staff by 15 October/15 March for the autumn semester and the spring semester respectively.
+The form of examination will be announced by the lecturer by 15 October/15 March for the autumn semester and the spring semester respectively.

 Examination support material